- Adult Skin Problems Slideshow

 What causes intertrigo?

 Simple intertrigo is an irritant dermatitis caused by the combination of frictional rubbing, increased temperature, and moisture.
 Intertrigo can be complicated by various microorganisms, including yeasts, dermatophytic fungi, bacteria, as well as allergic and irritant reactions to various medications and chemicals.
-There are also some rather exotic dermatologic diseases that have a predilection to appear in the intertriginous zones.
+There are also some uncommon exotic dermatologic diseases that have a predilection to appear in the intertriginous zones.